Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 changed because it does not own the data.
 It owns a copy it must refresh in its entirety or risk staleness.

+> [!NOTE]
+> The push-model is not inherently wrong.
+At small entity counts the overhead
+> is negligible.
+The problem is that it does not scale — the cost is O(entities)
+> per frame regardless of how few entities changed.
+SceneDB replaces this with
+> a cost proportional to the number of mutations, not the total scene size.

 Each subsystem solves this problem in isolation.
 Physics builds an incremental broadphase in its own memory, invisible to the renderer.
 The editor reads the game thread's arrays directly, coupling itself to a single consumer's layout.